Medicare Advantage Private Fee-for-Service Plans

 Medicare Advantage PFFS Plan Costs

-As with any Medicare Advantage plan, individuals with a PFFS plan must still pay their Medicare Part B premium.
+Insurance companies who provide PFFS plans decide what they will pay for services and procedures.
+They also decide what the member will pay.
+As with any Medicare Advantage plan, individuals with a PFFS plan must still pay their Medicare Part B premium which is $164.90 in 2023.
 There will be an additional premium for the PFFS plan itself, and then the cost will vary based on the rules set by the private insurance company that is carrying the plan.
-Costs will include deductibles, copays, and coinsurance expenses.
+You’ll have additional costs when you use your coverage, including:

 PFFS plans may also allow “balance billing,” which means that providers can charge an extra 15% on top of the plan’s payment rate.